Oiboo/TRTL-Simulator/README.md

    Clone this repo -- Uasset files are stored using Git lfs

-   Click TRTL_Simulator.uproject and Unreal engine will build the relative files and open
+   Right click TRTL_Simulator.uproject and select Switch Unreal engine version.  set to 4.19.2

+   Open Trtl_simulator

+   click YES to load 'Loading Screen plugin'

+  Unreal engine should start to build your project.

    Check out my youtube for a walk-through of the project: